visionect/koalalib/README.md

 trackmanipulation [![Build Status](https://travis-ci.org/visionect/koalalib.png?branch=master)](https://travis-ci.org/visionect/koalalib)
 =========================================================================================================================================

 Trackmanipulation is a jQuery plugin and improvement to Koala Okular javascript extensions.
-It is intended to ease the development of applications for Visionec E Ink tablets.
+It is intended to ease the development of applications for Visionect E Ink tablets.

 Usage
 -----